Olex2/help/gui/EN/home/settings.md

 ![The Olex2 GUI](images/gui.jpg)

 ## Value < 1
-The GUI width will adjust as a fraction of the screen width.
-0.33 will divide Olex2 into 2/3 molecule and 1/3 GUI, for example.
+The GUI width will adjust as a fraction of the screen width **0.33** will divide Olex2 into 2/3 molecule and 1/3 GUI, for example.

 ## Value > 100
 The absolute GUI width in pixels.